wahidmounir/uppy/website/src/docs/informer.md

 ### `target: null`

-DOM element, CSS selector, or plugin to mount the informer into.
+DOM element, CSS selector, or plugin to mount the Informer into.

 ### `typeColors: {}`